 Distro Used Throughout the Tutorial: Ubuntu 22.04.1 LTS

-Types of Permission
+Types of Permission in Linux

 In a multiple-user system, some users may need special permission on a special folder and subfolder.
 You can change permission from the terminal following symbolic mode or absolute mode.
 Symbolic mode follows the octal number system.